 - Hallux Rigidus (a form of arthritis)

 So considering the big toe joint is such a hard worker, and often gets sore, here’s 3 treatment options you can immediately implement to reduce big toe pain and it’s effect on the foot and ankle.
+And improve your quality of life.

 Shoes for big toe pain